bem-site/bem-method/digest.en.md

 Published the alternative version of the `bem-font-awesome` library — [bem-font-awesome-icons](https://github.com/tadatuta/bem-font-awesome-icons), where we split the font into separate SVG icons to sent to the client side the usefull parts only.

-## БЭМ и React
+## BEM & React

 ### bem-react-core
 Release candidate version — [1.0.0](https://github.com/bem/bem-react-core/tree/v1.0.0-rc.5).
-Leack of usefull documentation blocks the official release of the library.
+Lack of useful documentation blocks the official release of the library.

 ### bem-react-components
 Actively worked on [bem-react-components](https://github.com/bem/bem-react-components/tree/v0.0.2) - the library of blocks for development with React and BEM-methodology.
 The official release has not yet been published, but most of the [blocks](https://github.com/bem/bem-react-components/tree/v0.0.2/blocks) have already been implemented.